-I understand the desire to take pictures with the magnificent Scandinavian wilderness in the background, but be careful not to cause a fall.
+I understand the desire to take pictures with the magnificent Scandinavian wilderness in the background but be careful not to cause a fall.

-SNS postings triggered a surge of publicity
+SNS postings triggered a surge in publicity

-Until the 2000s, The Troll’s tongue was not well known and only a few climbers visited annually.
+Until the 2000s, The Troll’s tongue was not well known, and only a few climbers visited annually.

 The turning point that made it the tourist attraction it is today was the development of SNS, including Instagram.

 The Troll’s tongue became well known as more and more people posted photos of themselves posing on the tip of the Troll’s tongue on SNS.

 The Troll’s tongue is now one of Norway’s most popular tourist attractions, visited by as many as 40,000 people a year.